 Is there a dose of Qulipta for me to take to treat a migraine that’s already happening?

 No, you should not take Qulipta to treat a migraine that’s already happening.
-This medication is prescribed to prevent migraines from occurring.
-It does not treat migraines that are already happening.
+This medication is used to prevent migraine attacks from occurring, not treat migraine attacks in progress.
 So there’s no recommended dosage for this use.

 Qulipta comes as a tablet that you swallow.
 You can take your dose with or without food.
 It may be helpful to take Qulipta around the same time of day.
 This helps maintain a steady level of the drug in your body so Qulipta can work effectively.

 If you have trouble swallowing tablets, see this article for tips on how to take this form of medication.
-You can also talk with your doctor or pharmacist.
+You can also talk with your doctor or pharmacist about how to make taking tablets easier.

 ACCESSIBLE DRUG LABELS AND CONTAINERS